 - Temporary Captain Wilhelm Henchcliffe Simmons, NZAOC 20 Feb 20 – 13 Oct 1920

-- Lieutenant Colonels H.E Pilkington, RNZA held the position of NZEF Assistance Director of Ordnance Services from June 1918 to 30 October 1919
+- Lieutenant Colonels H.E Pilkington, RNZA, held the position of NZEF Assistant Director of Ordnance Services from June 1918 to 30 October 1919

 NZ Division DADOS

-Between 1914 and 1920 members of the NZAOC served in all the NZEF Theaters as part of ANZAC Mounted Division in the Middle East, the New Zealand and Australian Division in Egypt and Gallipoli, the New Zealand Division in France and the New Zealand Occupation Forces in Germany.
+Between 1914 and 1920, members of the NZAOC served in all the NZEF Theatres as part of the ANZAC Mounted Division in the Middle East, the New Zealand and Australian Division in Egypt and Gallipoli, the New Zealand Division in France, and the New Zealand Occupation Forces in Germany.

 Records suggest that the NZAOC adopted the British system of Conductor ranks.
 Established on 11 January 1879 by Royal Warrant, the position of Conductor Stores in the Ordnance Store Branch (in 1896 became the Royal Army Ordnance Corps) established warrant officers as ranking above all non-commissioned officers.
 From 1896 Staff sergeant majors in the RAOC were renamed sub-conductors.
 In February 1915, with the general introduction of warrant officers throughout the army, conductors and sub-conductors became warrant officers class I. In 1915.
 The authorised rank insignia was a crown in a laurel wreath and sub-conductors the royal coat of arms.
 A List of the known NZEF NZAOC Conductors can be found on the attached link: NZEF NZAOC Conductors Nominal Roll